Shallow Encounters' Impact on Asteroid Deflection Prediction and Implications on Trajectory Design: Abstract

 \section{Abstract}

-This research investigates the influence of distant encounters between an asteroid and perturbing bodies on the deflection process, aiming to provide valuable guidelines for the trajectory design of a deflecting spacecraft.
-Analytical approximations are commonly used in the preliminary design phase to quickly explore a large design space.
-However, the dynamics involved in asteroid deflection are intricate, and simple models may not capture the full complexity of the system.
-We examine the accuracy and limitations of analytical models compared to more accurate numerical simulations.
-The study reveals that encounters with perturbing bodies, even at considerable distances (of dozens of radii of the sphere of influence), can significantly perturb the asteroid's trajectory, leading to discrepancies between analytical and numerical predictions.
-To address this, we propose a heuristic rule to guide trajectory designers in determining the suitability of analytical models for specific deflection scenarios.
-By understanding the impact of distant encounters on deflection, our study equips designers with the knowledge to make informed decisions during the trajectory planning process, facilitating efficient and effective asteroid deflection missions. \textbf{Keywords:} asteroid deflection; trajectory design; mission analysis; astrodynamics
+Analytical approximations are commonly employed in the initial trajectory design phase of a mission to rapidly explore a broad design space.
+In the context of an asteroid deflection mission, accurately predicting deflection is crucial to determining the spacecraft's trajectory that will produce the desired outcome.
+However, the dynamics involved are intricate, and simplistic models may not fully capture the system's complexity.
+This study assesses the precision and limitations of analytical models in predicting deflection, comparing them to more accurate numerical simulations.
+The findings reveal that encounters with perturbing bodies, even at significant distances (a dozen times the radii of the sphere of influence of the perturbing planet), can markedly disturb the deflected asteroid's trajectory, resulting in notable disparities between analytical and numerical predictions.
+The underlying reasons for this phenomenon are explained, and provisional general guidelines are provided to assist mission analysts in addressing such occurrences.
+By comprehending the impact of shallow encounters on deflection, this study equips designers with the knowledge to make informed decisions throughout the trajectory planning process, enhancing the efficiency and effectiveness of asteroid deflection missions. \textbf{Keywords:} asteroid deflection; trajectory design; mission analysis; astrodynamics; shallow encounters.